-I’ve gotten some interesting questions from readers lately, so I’m going to post my answers here, so all readers can see.
+I’ve gotten some interesting questions from readers about unconventional writing.
 The first is from Jeni:

 Am wondering if you think the world of children’s books is getting more conservative?
 Are publishers taking less risks?
 Are authors being positioned so that they have to play it safe?

-That’s why it’s so much more important, now than ever before, to have impeccable craft, breathtaking storytelling skills, and a marketable idea.
+That’s why it’s so much more important, now than ever before, to have impeccable craft, breathtaking storytelling skills, and a marketable idea (tune up your story idea to improve your story’s marketable skills).
+Unconventional writing will help you stand out in the slush.
 Publishers are still taking risks… but they’re smarter risks, and they’re risking on more quality material than they might’ve been before.
 They’re also buying things that scream “commercial” or things that fit the trends as they see them.
 And those are the two main drivers of acquisitions decisions today.

 Thanks again, Mary, for some great information.